efficientgoose/video-rental-springboot/README.md

 This project demonstrates a simple authentication and authorization system using Spring Security in a Spring Boot application.

+## Running the Project

+To run the project, you can use the Gradle Wrapper provided in the repository.
+Follow these steps:

+1. Open a terminal.

+2. Navigate to the root directory of the project where the `build.gradle` file is located.

+3. Run the following command:
+    ```bash
+    ./gradlew bootrun
+    ```
 ## AuthController

 The `AuthController` class defines endpoints for user authentication and registration.